 You must apply to the Environment Agency for your licence and pay an annual fee.

-Licences begin on 29 September each year and are granted on a pro rata basis depending on when you apply.
+Fees are payable from 29 September each year and are charged on a pro-rata basis depending on when you apply.
 For example, if you apply for your licence on 29 August you’ll just pay the fee for the period between then and 28 September of that year.
 You’ll then have to pay the next year’s fee in full.

 You can’t transfer a licence to someone else.
 You must get a licence yourself if you buy or move into a property with a structure.